 The Index found that many senior executives (51%) do believe there is inherent tension/conflict between a company being profit-driven and purpose-driven.
 However, most (69%) also say that the act of balancing profit and purpose is having a positive, transformational impact on business, with half or more reporting such impacts as they integrate a purpose-driven approach into various functions.

 According to Forbes, the world’s 100 most valuable brands are worth a staggering $2.15 trillion.
 But what brands are the most valuable, and which ones are moving up the rankings the fastest?
 And how does this all break down by industry?
 The Visualcapitalist.com has published an interesting infographic (View the 100 Most Valuable Brands in 2018)

 There’s one learning tip for you, even if you operate in a very-very local market.
 The majority of these global brands are a) supporting Sustainable Development Goals, b) develop communities and society-based co-creation initiatives (on R&D, product, and Talent), c) doing changes in their Sustainability policies contributing to people issues.
 This whole equation (and of course their product, loyalty, fan-base etc) makes them the global brands we know.

 In a time of Change, either you’re part of it, or you stay behind.
 There’s no other selection path.
-Many times, I get excuses from company leaders, or product owners “we’re small“, “these things are for global markets” etc. But the reality is that consumer’s suspicion and (first-steps of) distrust is an opportunity for companies to correct and improve.
+Many times, I get excuses from company leaders, or product owners “we’re small“, “these things are for global markets” etc.

-So, ask only, what is your Change program, no matter how small or special you are?
+But what is your Change program, no matter how small or special you are?
 People and prospects expect to see it…